Extract selected loci¶

 Build the Lipoprotein A graph¶

-Assuming that your current working directory is the root of the odgi
+Assuming that your current working directory is the root of the odgi project, to construct an odgi file from the

-dataset in GFA
+LPA dataset in GFA format, execute:

 odgi build -g test/LPA.gfa -o LPA.og

-, which contains the input graph in odgi
+The command creates a file called LPA.og, which contains the input graph in odgi format.
+This graph contains

 13 contigs from 7 haploid human genome assemblies from 6 individuals plus the chm13 cell line.
 The contigs cover the